rtmigo/depz/README.md

 # External dependencies

-By default, a list of all external dependencies is simply printed to the terminal like that:
+By default, the list of all external dependencies is simply printed to the terminal like that:

 ```txt
 $ depz